+Crab - An initial long Crab calibration observation took place in February 2003.
+Observations of the Crab pulsar/nebula are usually carried out during every visibility period in order to continually monitor, assess and verify the scientific performance of the instruments.
+Currently, typically one or two revolutions per viewing period are devoted to Crab calibration observations.
+This helps to refine knowledge of the instruments and thus the ability to characterise their performance.
 This is particularly important after annealing of the SPI detectors or after strong Solar flare events.
-However, we note the findings on the short- and long-term variations observed in the high-energy emission of the Crab nebula (C. Wilson-Hodge, et al. 2011, "When a Standard Candle Flickers", Astrophysical Journal Letters, 727, L40).
-Starting from AO-16, also more regular, short, observations of the Crab will be performed, to allow a more detail monitoring of the instruments (in previous AOs this was done under a public proposal).
+However, note the findings on the short- and long-term variations observed in the high-energy emission of the Crab nebula (C. Wilson-Hodge, et al. 2011, "When a Standard Candle Flickers", Astrophysical Journal Letters, 727, L40).
+Starting from AO-16, also more regular, short, observations of the Crab are performed, to allow a more detail monitoring of the instruments (in previous AOs this was done under a public proposal).
 About every 4th revolution a single standard 5x5 pattern for 45 ks will be scheduled.